ekwonye-richard/popicons/README.md

 ### DEFAULT CSS

 Copy the Popicons directory into your project.
-Reference the location to your popicons.min.css in the head section of your site's HTML.
+Reference the location to your popicons.min.css in the &lt;head&gt; section of your site's HTML.

 ```html
 <link rel="stylesheet" href="path/popicons.min.css">